michaelemery/staticanalysis/results/init/checkerframework.md

 <br>

+#### checker

+Version: checker-framework-2.1.11

+Init checking is part of the Nullness Checker.
+To run the Nullness Checker, supply the `-processor org.checkerframework.checker.nullness.NullnessChecker` command-line option to javac.

 #### run checker from docker

 Results can be replicated using an interactive terminal from the [michaelemery/staticanalysis](https://cloud.docker.com/u/michaelemery/repository/docker/michaelemery/staticanalysis) Docker repository.
 Copy the docker command(s) provided with each test result, and paste them into your interactive Docker session.